bachelor-2014/report/v2/human_interaction.md

-Both of these issues were initially solved in software, while developing the platform we have used Unix utilities to discover the IP address based on the MAC address of the BeagleBone, but the process differs already between Mac and Linux, the scripts used on both Mac and Linux is available in our util repository [@bachelor_util] It is unclear if it is even possible on a Windows or mobile platform.
+Both of these issues were initially solved in software, while developing the platform we have used Unix utilities to discover the IP address based on the MAC address of the BeagleBone, but the process differs already between Mac and Linux[^1].
+It is unclear if it is even possible on a Windows or mobile platform.
 Instead a hardware solution was introduced in the form of a simple wireless router.
 This is connected to the BeagleBone and is configured to always assign the same IP to the machine.
 This way we know that the EvoBot can be accessed over the wireless network "EvoBot" and be found by pointing a web browser to 192.168.1.2:8000.
-This is intuitive for us, but likely not for end users of the EvoBot.
+This is intuitive for us, but not necessarily for end users of the EvoBot.
 To ease the process we have generated a QR code, which will open the correct URL, and is useful if running from a tablet for instance.
-For using a regular PC instructions will still have to be provided.
+When using a regular PC instructions for opening a browser and pointing it to the correct URL will still have to be provided.

+[^1]:the scripts used on both Mac and Linux is available in our util repository [@bachelor_util]

 ### Choice of technologies
-Narrowing the technologies down to the development of a 'web client' is a rather unprecise definition.
+Narrowing the technologies down to the development of a 'web client' is a rather imprecise definition.
 The world of web is a large one with an abundance of frameworks doing identical or similar things.
 The EvoBot client does not require very exotic features in this regard, but must at a minimum support calls against a REST and web socket server as well as provide support for constructing a